List of Radiohead live performances: Pablo Honey (1992–1993)

 Radiohead played a few dates in the UK in January 1993.
 On the strength of the band's new single "Creep" in Israel, the band played three shows in Tel Aviv in March 1993, where they found wide recognition for the first time.
 After returning from Tel Aviv they played a number of dates in the UK, and also played at the Bevrijdingspop Festival in Haarlem, the band's first concert in the Netherlands.
 Around this time, Radiohead became known for their violent performances; the guitarists regularly cut open their fingers with the instruments, and Yorke once gashed his head on his guitar.
-Yorke said that "there's always loads of blood on the guitars at the end of the night.
+Yorke said "there's always loads of blood on the guitars at the end of the night.
 'Performance' for us means we don't know what we're going to do."
 Radiohead's first tour in the United States and Canada, starting on 11 July 1993 at Slim's in San Francisco, took place over the course of a month in clubs in Boston, New York City, Chicago, Detroit, Toronto, Seattle, Los Angeles, and Dallas.
 This tour was, like the tour in Israel, made possible due to the growing popularity of "Creep".
 Radiohead performed live on television for the first time, on The Arsenio Hall Show followed by an appearance on the MTV show Beach Party.
 The band also played at the Whisky a Go Go in West Hollywood, California, and although the show sold out in 20 minutes the band considered the performance to be a failure.
 The US tour was considered a success, credited for placing "Creep" at its peak of number 34 on the Billboard Hot 100, placing Pablo Honey at number 32 on the Billboard 200, and for pushing Pablo Honey to a Gold RIAA certification for shipping 500,000 units.
-Yorke, however, had mixed feelings about the tour, and later said that "Our so-called success in America... allowed us to do a lot of things, but it also meant that somehow we owed somebody something."
+Yorke, however, had mixed feelings about the tour, and later said "Our so-called success in America... allowed us to do a lot of things, but it also meant that somehow we owed somebody something."